vs-intersections/intersections/README.md

 - Mobile Sidebar expanding/compressing animation (DAVID)
 - Sidebar content and media (ALBERT)
 - Sidebar title centering (it is not currently centered within the tab) (ALBERT)
+- On Location view, when clicking 'Buffalo Thunder", the Artist field is empty and media and themes are IDs instead of names (ALBERT)

 Thursday